Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 You can see that I do this for all of my URLs:

-Because every little helps when you’re trying to get to the top.
+Keep in mind, every little helps when you’re trying to get to the top.
+That’s why it’s part of my SEO checklist.

-The shorter and clearer your content’s URL is the more favourable it is to a search engine.
+The shorter and clearer your content’s URL structure is the more favourable it is to search engines.

 This is useful to a search engines crawlers because…